 Recorded Music cost of revenues increased by \$162 million, or 10%, to \$1,754 million for the fiscal year ended September 30, 2018 from \$1,592 million for the fiscal year ended September 30, 2017.
-Artist and repertoire costs as a percentage of revenue decreased to 31% for the fiscal year ended September 30, 2018 from 32% for the fiscal year ended September 30, 2017 primarily due to a shift in revenue mix toward higher-margin digital revenues from lower-margin physical revenues internationally and a benefit for advance recoveries of \$10 million.
-Product costs as a percentage of revenue remained flat at 21% for each of the fiscal years ended September 30, 2018 and September 30, 2017.
+Artist and repertoire costs as a percentage of revenue decreased to 31% for the fiscal year ended September 30, 2017 primarily due to a shift in revenue mix toward higher-margin digital revenues from lower-margin physical revenues internationally and a benefit for advance recoveries of \$10 million.
+Product costs as a percentage of revenue remained flat at 21% for each of the fiscal year ended September 30, 2018 and September 30, 2017.
 Expressed as a percentage of Recorded Music revenues, cost of revenues decreased to 52% for the fiscal year ended September 30, 2018 from 53% for the fiscal year ended September 30, 2017.